septadev/seat-availability/README.md

 This dataset estimates the seat availability on SEPTA routes.

 ## Latest release
-Latest version: [v202105020](https://github.com/septadev/seat-availability/releases/tag/v202105020), containing estimates for the week of May 2, 2021 to May 8, 2021.
+Latest version: [v202105090](https://github.com/septadev/seat-availability/releases/tag/v202105090), containing estimates for the week of May 9, 2021 to May 15, 2021.
-These estimates are based on data collected from April 11, 2021 to April 24, 2021.
+These estimates are based on data collected from April 24, 2021 to May 1, 2021.

 ### Changes since previous version:
-- No changes
+* A new schedule went into effect on May 9, 2021.
+At the beginning of a new schedule change, a seat availability estimate for a scheduled stop is based on an average of ridership observations at similar times of day and the same service day, route, direction, and stop during the previous schedule.

 ### Known issues:
+* There is not yet sufficient ridership data from this schedule to make estimates directly.
+Estimates are based on observations made during the previous schedule.
+Estimates may therefore be less accurate than in previous versions.
 * This version has estimations for some bus routes, but not all bus routes.
 This version does not contain estimations for some modes, routes, trips, and stops due to data availability.
 We expect to update existing estimations and to add estimations for additional routes in future versions.
 * All bus, trolley, trackless trolley, NHSL, MFL, and BSL trips are included for completeness, but some have empty values in the "estimated_seat_availability_category" column, indicating no estimation is available.
 * In future versions, this dataset may include a separate file containing seat availability estimations for Regional Rail routes.